 - You can easily access shared mailboxes via a mobile device

 Public folders have been used to store important clients’ data for a long time now.
 Thanks to them, you can have important files and data stored in one place.
 All or chosen employees can then access public folders data from their computers.
-The problem is, to access this data on mobile devices, you will need a third party tool, like CodeTwo Exchange Sync.
+The problem is, to access this data on mobile devices, you will need a third-party tool.

-With shared mailboxes, you can access data from shared mailboxes using Outlook on the Web and mobile Mail Apps.
+With shared mailboxes, you can access data from shared mailboxes using Outlook on the web (OWA) and mobile mail apps.

-Still, the most important part is that using shared mailboxes can let you save money.
-As you can learn on Exchange Online Limits page, a shared mailbox does not require a license.
+Still, the most important part is that using shared mailboxes lets you save money.
+As you can learn on Exchange Online limits page, a shared mailbox does not require a license.
 In other words, as long as you keep each of your shared mailboxes’ size under 50 GB and do not want to enable In-Place Archive or a Litigation Hold, you can reduce the number of licenses for your Office 365 tenant.

 The tutorial consists of three parts: